grepfruit19/js-best-practices/standards.md

 Additionally, it's preferable that words not be shortened.
 E.g., publicKey should not be shortened to pubKey.

 Any names that remain ambiguous using the above conventions should be consulted with the team.
+Additionally, any names that will be used heavily throughout the application should be detailed out (for example, should we use orderNumber, orderId, etc)

 ##### Naming Files